rks101/dualboot/README.md

 ## Power on to OS Desktop or Console

-Q. What steps are involved from Power on to getting an OS Desktop?
+Q. What steps are involved from Power on to getting an OS Desktop or console login?

 Hint: OS, Boot Leader, BIOS/UEFI, Power On, OS Desktop/console, Loading Sub-systems, Boot Loader Chain